Have you ever imagined how much data is generated when you go on a trip to the Maldives by flight?

 Applications of Databases

-In this section, let’s talk about the applications of databases in the real world, which will help us understand the concept much better.
+In this section, let us talk about the applications of databases in the real world, which will help us to understand the concept much better.

-- Airlines: Here, they are used for keeping information on navigations, arrival and departure stats, reservations details, etc.
+- Airlines: In airlines, databases are used for keeping information on navigation, arrival and departure stats, reservation details, etc.

 - HR management: HR departments of companies use databases for accounts management and keeping employee records.